cristaloleg/awesome-manifesto/README.md

   - adds stability to the infrastructure
 - [ ] pin your dependencies to a specific version
   - accidental commit to dependency's master will break nothing
+- [ ] prefer mature technology, rather then hyped one
+  - mature will die slower, then hyped

 ### Tests
 - [ ] use one test framework